FrankThomasTveter/ncmask/README.md

 The program may scan one NetCDF file, whose name is specified in the `<file input="input.nc">` XML tag.
 If you specify the attribute `mask` the program will produce a NetCDF file that only contains the data which passed through the mask.

-The parameter tag specifies that a field should be loaded from the file into the program memory.
+The parameter tag specifies that a field should be loaded from the file into the program memory and processed to yield some output.
 The parameter value can be an expression of other parameters, for instance `exp="1000*wind_speed_of_gust_return_period_mb0"`.
-If the other parameter is assigned a name, you may use this name in your parameter.
-The parameter values are changed when the reports are processed, and will be available in the mask file.
-You may use an empty report `<report />` in a parameter to overwrite the values in the field using your expression.
-Make sure the parameter is overwritten before you use it in a later parameter.
+If the other parameter is assigned a name, you may use this name in your expression.
+Note that the parameter field values are changed when any reports are processed.
+Later use of that parameter will return the masked expression value and not the original field.
+You may use an empty report `<report />` in a parameter, in which case there is no mask and all data is passed through the mask.
 For instance:

       <program name="ncmask" scan="fast">